-Originally from Switzerland, Vallotton encountered artistic modernity in Paris.
-He became a member of the Nabi circle of artists, joining its founders, which included Vuillard.
-His reserved character earned him the nickname “Nabi étranger.”
-The biting tone of his paintings of middle-class interiors and life, and his woodcut engravings earned him international notoriety.
-A strong friendship formed between Vallotton and Vuillard, accompanied by a certain artistic affinity.
-During these years, they discovered a mutual interest for studying the landscape, and with portable Kodak and sketchbook, they explored the countryside before returning to the studio to compose their final pictures.
-In 1902, Vallotton joined Vuillard on the Normandy coast, in a villa where the park went right to the edge of the sea cliff.
-This picture — part portrait and part landscape — was painted then.
+Originally from Switzerland, Félix Vallotton encountered artistic modernity in Paris, where he joined a group of artists known as the Nabis (a word stemming from the Hebrew for “prophet”), who aimed to revitalize painting.
+His reserved character and Swiss nationality earned him the nickname “Nabi étranger.”
+Over the years, Vallotton developed a close friendship with Édouard Vuillard, who was a leader of the Nabis.
+They shared an interest in studying the landscape, and together explored the countryside with a portable Kodak camera and sketchbook before returning to the studio to compose their final pictures.
+In 1902, Vallotton joined Vuillard on the Normandy coast, where this painting was made.
 The subject’s face is shaded by the brim of the cap, but the angular features and the red beard reveal he is Vuillard.
-The artist and nature are shown as one: like a great tree, he is a noble and powerful presence.
-Unlike Vallotton’s other more abstract and distant portraits of the time, Vuillard is rendered with simplicity and in a spirit of comradery and friendship.
+The artist and the surrounding nature are shown as one: like a great tree, he is a noble and powerful presence.